Ukrainian National Home

-The Ukrainian National Home, is located at 140-142 Second Avenue (between Ninth St. and St. Mark's Place) in Manhattan's East Village.
+The Ukrainian National Home is located at 140–142 Second Avenue (between Ninth Street and St. Mark's Place) in Manhattan's East Village.
 The building, which currently operates as a restaurant known as the Ukrainian East Village Restaurant, dates back as far as 1830, and has served as a private home, YMCA location, and the Stuyvesant Casino.

 UK rock band New Order played one of their first shows there on November 18, 1981.